6 Tips to Help You Plan a Budget Friendly Summer Trip to Europe

-Here are six tips my friends and I used to travel for 12 days in Europe under $2000 in the summer:
+Here are six tips my friends and I used to travel for 12 days in Europe for under $2000 in the summer:

-Choosing a geographically logical route.
 We ended up going to Valencia, Milan, Lugano, & Amsterdam.
 They were relatively close to each other, which maximized our time and money spent.

-Purchase your tickets on an iPad or iPhone
+Purchase your tickets on an iPad or iPhone.

-Use local travel airlines
+Use local travel airlines.

-We used Ryan Air to travel between Valencia and Milan, and to Milan and Eindhoven.
-From Eindhoven we took a 1 hour and 45 minute express bus toAmsterdam.
+We used Ryan Air to travel between Valencia and Milan and to Milan and Eindhoven.
+From Eindhoven, we took a 1 hour and 45-minute express bus to Amsterdam.
 Make sure that your luggage meets the requirements for Ryan Air.
 They are very strict!

 Use local transportation